 While the first two parts of this essay delineated the novel’s idea of Man, the last section argued Verney’s refusal to unMan himself took the form of his refusal to embrace the pathology of the plague and the dying Black man.
 Embracing and inhabiting the plague would mean acceding to the forces of interruption that the plague both figures and ushers in.
 The plague is a shifting figure in the book, conjuring both the “lethal universality” of Man (Johnson) and what interrupts this structure of universality (in this way it recalls Derrida’s discussion of the pharmakon, or indeed, Weheliye’s conceptual framing of the flesh).
 The plague, whose movement is often described in eerily Enlightenment-like terms of advancement and progress, is what short-circuits the reproduction of the world.
-It undoes the logics of sovereignty, tasks, progress, and futurity, and on another level, exposes their violently differentiating mechanisms and effects.
+It undoes the logics of sovereignty, tasks, progress, and futurity and, on another level, exposes their violently differentiating mechanisms and effects.
 Yet the plague is only the most prominent harbinger of the forces of negativity—interruption, inoperativity, abdication, aimlessness, ruination—that pervade The Last Man.
-In fact it is possible to delineate a dialectic of abdication among all of the task-masters and project mongers of the novel, in addition to one on the second-order level of the novel itself.
-First of all, the main characters’ relation is set in motion, before they meet, by the last King of England abdicating the throne in the year 2073; the young would-be king Adrian then renounces any claims to the throne, amounting to an abdication; Raymond, whose very name suggests kingship over the world (cf. roi, re, rey + monde, mundo, etc.), renounces sovereignty over England on the cusp of achieving it, then later actually does assume the sovereignty of the Protectorship (called a “task” (150)), only then to abdicate the throne and give up on “his various projects” (149); yet another sovereign, Ryland, assumes then abdicates the Protectorship.
+In fact, it is possible to delineate a dialectic of abdication among all of the taskmasters and project mongers of the novel, in addition to one on the second-order level of the novel itself.
+First of all, the main characters’ relation is set in motion, before they meet, by the last King of England abdicating the throne in the year 2073; the young would-be king Adrian then renounces any claims to the throne, amounting to an abdication; Raymond, whose very name suggests kingship over the world (cf. roi, re, rey + monde, mundo, etc.), renounces sovereignty over England on the cusp of achieving it, then later actually does assume the sovereignty of the Protectorship (called a “task” (150)) only then to abdicate the throne and give up on “his various projects” (149); yet another sovereign, Ryland, assumes then abdicates the Protectorship.
 Indeed, the end of Man is consistently described as the end of sovereignty.
 Even near the end of the novel, with the plague finally gone and almost everyone on earth dead, Verney describes the plague itself in terms of abdication: “She [the plague] abdicated her throne” (426).
 In The Last Man, sovereignty cannot hold itself in place, and its continual ruination gestures toward the unsovereign life and community the novel invites its readers to consider.

 Alongside the acts of abdicating sovereignty, there are also several images toward the end of the novel, both figurative and literal, of relinquishing the rudder, reins, or pilotage, of giving up direction and directionality, of refusing to have a goal, telos, or task.
 “We took our hands therefore away from the long grasped rudder,” Verney sighs after leaving England (413).
-At an earlier moment of despair, he enjoins “man” to abdicate his sovereignty as the “lord of creation,” and to embrace dispossession: “Lie down, O man…give up all claim to your inheritance” (316).
-Then there is, of course, the last man, Verney, whom I designated at beginning of this essay as a paradigmatic figure of tasklessness.
+At an earlier moment of despair, he enjoins “man” to abdicate his sovereignty as the “lord of creation,” and to embrace dispossession: “Lie down, O man . . . give up all claim to your inheritance” (316).
+Then there is, of course, the last man, Verney, whom I designated at the beginning of this essay as a paradigmatic figure of tasklessness.
 Even while relinquishing the hope for improvement (“I form no expectation of alteration for the better”), in the novel’s final paragraph Verney longs in vain “to have some task” (470).
-Although his tasks have been abdicated for him, Verney remains trapped in the paradigm of Man, and trapped in isolation; his solitary wandering recalls Frankenstein’s isolation at the end of the latter novel, not least as Frankenstein on his deathbed cries: “[M]y task is unfulfilled” (Frankenstein 177).
+Although his tasks have been abdicated for him, Verney remains trapped in the paradigm of Man, and trapped in isolation; his solitary wandering recalls Frankenstein’s isolation at the end of the latter novel, not least as Frankenstein on his deathbed cries: “My task is unfulfilled” (Frankenstein 177).